openSUSE/libalternatives/README.md

 libalternative
 ==============

-A configurable alternatives for update-alternatives.
+A configurable alternative for update-alternatives.

 Purpose